Driver’s License Examination

 Every application for any type of license or instruction permit must be accompanied by a birth certificate or other proof of the applicant’s date of birth, and the applicant’s name, sex, county of residence, address, height, weight, hair and eye color, and social security number.

 A license bears an assigned number, as well as the licensee’s date of birth, address, full name, signature, and a brief description and a color photograph of the licensee.
-A licensee’s social security number will not be used as the license number unless specifically requested by the applicant.

 Whenever a licensee moves, the licensee must notify the DOS within 10 days of a change of address.